The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Introduction

-This paper examines the impact of one of the pioneering programmes of its kind, the Human Development Grant (HDG) in Ecuador, where enforcement of the grant's eligibility criteria has historically been very weak, on the future work outcomes of young adults eligible for the programme when they were children under 15 years of age.
-Combining information from poverty censuses (the specific databases used to administer the programme) and social security records in a regression discontinuity design (RDD), we estimate the local intention-to-treat (ITT) effect of the HDG on the proportion of months worked and the labour income earned in the formal labour market by eligible individuals after their \nth{21} birthday.
+This paper examines the impact of one of the pioneering programmes of its kind, the Human Development Grant (HDG) launched in 2003 in Ecuador---where enforcement of the grant's eligibility criteria has historically been very weak---, on the future labour market outcomes of young adults who were eligible for the programme when they were children.
+Combining information from poverty censuses (the specific databases used to administer the programme) and Social Security records in a regression discontinuity design (RDD), we estimate the local intention-to-treat (ITT) effect of the HDG on the employment probability of employment in the formal economy in 2024 by eligible individuals in 2008/2009.
+Therefore, we assess the impact of being a potential recipient of the programme approximately 15 years after of eventual initial eligibility.

-Our findings indicate that the HDG is fulfilling one of its core missions.
-A child's having been eligible for the HDG in 2008/2009 results in a 2.5 percentage point increase in her effective participation in the formal labour market and approximately \SI{9}[\$]{} more in monthly labour income earned in this sector a decade later.
-These effects are sizeable considering the scale of informal activities and national living standards.
-We discuss several possible mechanisms that may be at work here.
-In particular, we review previous studies documenting the grant's positive contribution to human capital formation and provide some evidence on its role in preventing school dropout in the medium term in explaining this positive outcome.
+Overall, our findings suggest that the HDG fulfils its long-term objectives.
+A child who was eligible for the HDG in 2008/2009 was 3.8 percentage points more likely to work in the formal labour market roughly 15 years later than an ineligible child.
+Such a figure represents a relative increase of around 13\%.
+We argue that, for several reasons, this must be a lower bound of the actual impact of the grant.
+Our results are robust to an extensive battery of robustness checks.
+Based on the previous literature on the grant's short-term effects and our additional analyses, we suggest that human capital accumulation (mainly education) is likely to be the main driver of these results.

-We contribute to the literature in two different ways.
-First and most importantly, our work adds to the limited number of existing studies on the long-term impact of CCTs \parencite{molina2019}.
-Second, given the weak enforcement of requirements to receive the subsidy, it provides additional evidence to weigh in the debate on the relevance of conditionality in these programmes \parencite{baird2013,baird2014}.
+We contribute to the literature in two ways.
+First and most importantly, our work adds to the limited evidence on the long-term impact of CCTs \parencite{molina2019}.
+Second, given the weak enforcement of the requirements for receiving the subsidy, it provides additional evidence to inform the debate on the relevance of conditionality in such programmes \parencite{baird2013,baird2014}.

 The rest of the paper unfolds as follows.
-Section 2 discusses the previous literature and frames our work within it.
-Section 3 discusses our research design, including the institutional setting, data and empirical strategy.
-Section 4 presents the results of our analyses and discusses their external validity.
-Section 5 summarises and discusses the main implications of the research.
+Section~\ref{Section 2} discusses the existing literature and frames our work within it.
+Section~\ref{Section 3} outlines our research design, including the institutional setting, data and empirical strategy.
+Section~\ref{Section 4} presents the results of our analysis.
+Section~\ref{Section 5} summarises and discusses the main implications of the research.